Skip to main content

 Pixel-Shot / Shutterstock

 Starting at the age of about 4 to 6 months, parents are often looking for steadier, and more sleep-filled nights.
-Babies earlier in age than this often do not have the brain development needed to sleep train properly.
-While it may seem like an innovative idea to start early, following advice and directions from experts such as sleep specialists or your child’s pediatrician are especially important.
+Babies earlier in age than this rarely have the brain development needed to sleep train properly.
+While it may seem like an innovative idea to start early, following advice and directions from experts such as sleep specialists or your child’s pediatrician is especially important.

-There are several diverse ways parents can test to find the technique that works the best for their child and family.
-This will vary based on your own personal convictions and choices, and while some sleep training methods may work for some, others will try something different.
-We are bringing you these methods in an effort to keep parents informed, while also giving them the opportunity to freely choose which would work better for them.
+There are several diverse ways parents can test to find the technique that works best for their child and family.
+This will vary based on your convictions and choices, and while some sleep training methods may work for some, others will try something different.
+We are bringing you these methods to keep parents informed, while also allowing them to freely choose which would work better for them.
 What works for some won’t work for others.

-Chair method – The chair method starts parents out in a chair right next to their baby’s crib, until their baby has fallen asleep.
+The chair method starts parents out in a chair right next to their baby’s crib until their baby has fallen asleep.
 During this time, parents do not use soothing or calming methods during periods of fussiness.
 As each night goes by, parents begin to move the chair further away from the crib, until they have completely removed the chair from the room.

-Nodding or Fading method – When using this technique, moms or dads take their children to their rooms when they appear sleepy or sleep but are still awake.
-Parents can soothe their children in their cribs, sing to them or read stories, all while the child is falling asleep in their bed.
+When using this technique, moms or dads take their children to their rooms when they appear sleepy or asleep but are still awake.
+Parents can soothe their children in their cribs, sing to them, or read stories, all while the child is falling asleep in their bed.
 Because they are conscious of being in their own rooms when falling asleep, babies that wake in the night are aware of their surroundings.
 This makes them less likely to become frightened and cry out from confusion.

-Pickup/Put down method – Moms and dads who use the pick up/put down method are engaging in the act of holding their child when they cry, soothing them until comforted, and then placing them back into their crib and walking out of the room.
-When using this method, parents are not playing games or trying to liven their children.
-It’s simply the act of picking them up, soothing them quickly back to sleep – or at least until comforted – and placing them back into their cribs.
+Moms and dads who use the pick up/put down method are engaging in the act of holding their child when they cry, soothing them until comforted, and then placing them back into their crib and walking out of the room.
+When using this method, parents are not playing games or trying to wake their children.
+It’s simply the act of picking them up, soothing them quickly back to sleep — or at least until comforted — and placing them back into their cribs.

 Sleep, being the precious commodity that it is for new parents, can come at a cost.
 With the implementation of sleep training in your baby’s night routine, we hope our methods and tips help to send many more parents into dreamland much faster!